 We understand that purchasing or updating hardware is not always an option.
 Tally has the flexibility to work with or without a scanner and we want to continue to make it as flexible as possible.

 Follow these instructions if using Tally without a scanner.

-Desktop or iPad
+Desktop iPad or iPhone

 Please note that you can also enable staff permissions on the POS by using POS-only staff accounts.
 More information on how to set this up can be found here.

 - Only one user should create a new stock count by creating a name, then choosing a location and a collection